 **Update** I did this with the Hand Renewal type, and it worked just fine.
 The odor was a little easier to take too, so it might be worth a shot if the smell of the blue Dawn with the vinegar is too strong for you.

 The spray bottle in the picture was less than $2 at Lowe’s but you could use any spray bottle.
 Just make sure to rinse it thoroughly before using if it had something else in it first.
 Always label your homemade concoctions so others know what’s in the bottle!

 Have you used this wonder pairing to clean at your house?
 Any uses I didn’t discover?
-Don’t forget the “Pin it” button below, and if you find this useful we’d love it if you’d share it with your friends!
+Let us know in the comments, and we’d love it if you’d share or pin this post!